 This approach can nearly double your viewable impressions.
 According to Chartbeat, refreshing ads every 10 seconds can increase viewable ad impressions by up to 93%, without lowering ad visibility.
 That means more chances to monetize each page visit.

-Viewability-triggered refresh also improves ad quality, enabling viewability-based refresh.
+Viewability-triggered refresh also enhances ad quality, enabling viewability-based refreshes.
 That’s better ad inventory for advertisers and better revenue for publishers.

 Smart refresh in real-world usage yields tangible benefits.
 One publisher using an active user-based refresh saw a 14% increase in desktop viewability and a 5% rise in paid impressions, while reducing unwon impressions by 11%.